Pelochus/ezrknpu/README.md

 Currently (and mainly) there are the following contributions to be made:
 - [ ] Other Rockchip SoCs support.
 Check their documentation to see which are capable.
 - [ ] Android support
-- [ ] Conversion of other compatible LLMs (Llama 2 mainly, since I'm low on RAM)
+- [x] Conversion of other compatible LLMs (only some variations of Qwen 1.5 left, not doing it for now)
 - [ ] Improve documentation
 - [ ] Other general improvements to installation scripts, Docker containers, support for other Linux distros like Arch, submitting issues, adding more error checking...

-## Useful Links
+## Credits
-- Dedicated subreddit.
-I **strongly recommend** taking a look at the wiki and various posts there: https://www.reddit.com/r/RockchipNPU/
-- LLM submodule for this repo: https://github.com/Pelochus/ezrknn-llm
-- NN submodule for this repo: https://github.com/Pelochus/ezrknn-toolkit2
+To the r/RockchipNPU subreddit, which helped me tremendously with testing and discovering why things failed and how to solve those issues.